jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-You can see here that, since we need to resolve the name again, we duplicated the
+You can see that since we need to resolve the name again, we duplicated the
 code.
-It's easy to see that we can wrap that on a synchronous function:
+It's clear now that we can wrap that in a synchronous function:

 ```typescript
 function resolveUser(user) {